muratk3n/thirdwave/en/2015/04/god-religion.md

 the Pheroah.

 When we switched to farming, villagers fell into bad habits.
-We domesticated plants, but they also domesticated us - see Sapient, and Why the West Rules by Morris.
+We domesticated plants, but they also domesticated us - see *Sapient*, and *Why the West Rules* by Morris.
 The village became a Disneyland - shut-in, isolated, full of gossiping neighbors, imaginery make-belief totems, where ppl survived even thrived, but also started sacrificing humans for better harvest.
 Inheritance, of land (because you would